Key information for supporters

 In the event that a match has to be abandoned for whatever reason the following club policy will apply:

-Due to different methods of admission to the four stands within the stadium it will be necessary to issue vouchers to some spectators.
+Due to different methods of admission to the three stands within the stadium it will be necessary to issue vouchers to some spectators.

-All spectators in the Williams, Dolman, Family Enclosure, Atyeo and Wedlock Stands will be advised by use of the P.A. system to retain their tickets as proof of their admission to the game and to claim their seats for the rearranged game.
-All away spectators in the Wedlock Stand will be advised by use of the P.A. system to collect a voucher at the exit gates when leaving the stand (provided the game is not "all-ticket").
+All spectators in the South Stand, Dolman and Atyeo stands will be advised by use of the P.A. system to retain their tickets as proof of their admission to the game and to claim their seats for the rearranged game.
+All away spectators in the Atyeo Stand will be advised by use of the P.A. system to collect a voucher at the exit gates when leaving the stand (provided the game is not "all-ticket").
 This voucher will be necessary to claim their seats for the re-arranged fixture.

-The vouchers will be individual to that stand and will be retained in the control room for issue by the Safety Officer.
+The vouchers will be individual to that area of the stand and will be retained in the control room for issue by the Safety Officer.

 ACCOMMODATING AWAY SUPPORTERS